-Specific targets for 2019 are:
+Specific targets for 2020 are:

-- Resolve 95% of complaints using the Company's Complaints Resolution Process without escalation to Utilities Disputes Ltd (formerly the Electricity and Gas Complaints Commissioner). - Achieve a minimum 90% overall satisfaction rating in the annual independent customer survey. - Expand the use of tablet-based data access and collection to more team members and fault response. - Continue to negotiate updated Use-of-System Agreements with energy retailers.
+- Resolve 95% of complaints using the Company's Complaints Resolution Process without escalation to Utilities Disputes Ltd (formerly the Electricity and Gas Complaints Commissioner). - ❖ Achieve a minimum 90% overall satisfaction rating in the annual independent customer survey. - ❖ Benchmark customer satisfaction in relation to Planned Outages and New Connections. - Expand the use of tablet-based data access and collection to more team members and fault response. - Continue to negotiate updated Use-of-System Agreements with energy retailers.